Coast Guard, DOT.

 Discussion of Proposed Rule

-The Coast Guard proposes to temporarily suspend the regulations at 33 CFR 100.527 by revising the date of enforcement in paragraph (d) to reflect the event will be conducted in 2007 on the third Saturday in April, April 21, 2007.
-This proposed change is needed to accommodate the sponsor crew race schedule.
-The special local regulations will be enforced from 7 a.m. to 5 p.m. on April 21, 2007, and will restrict general navigation in the regulated area during the crew races.
-Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the regulated area during the effective period.
-The regulated area is needed to control vessel traffic during the event to enhance the safety of participants and transiting vessels.
+The Coast Guard proposes to establish a permanent regulated area on specified waters of the St. Mary's River.
+The proposed special local regulations will be in effect annually from 7 a.m. to 4 p.m. on the second Saturday in April.
+The effect will be to restrict general navigation in the regulated area during the event.
+Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel will be allowed to enter or remain in the regulated area.
+The Patrol Commander will allow non-participating vessels to transit the regulated area between races, when it is safe to do so.
+The proposed regulated area is needed to control vessel traffic during the event to enhance the safety of participants, spectators and transiting vessels.

-We expect the economic impact of this proposed rule to be so minimal that a full Regulatory Evaluation under the regulatory policies and procedures of DHS is unnecessary.
-The effect of this proposed action merely establishes the date on which the existing regulation would be in effect and would not impose any new restrictions on vessel traffic.
+We expect the economic impact of this proposed rule to be so minimal that a full Regulatory Evaluation under paragraph 10e of the regulatory policies and procedures of DOT is unnecessary.

 Assistance for Small Entities